-Essential cybersecurity practices for video surveillance systems, covering network segmentation, encryption, firmware management, zero-trust architecture, and protecting against common attack vectors.
+Essential cybersecurity for video surveillance: network segmentation, encryption, firmware management, and zero-trust architecture.

 IP cameras are IoT devices connected to corporate networks, and they are frequently targeted.
 The Mirai botnet compromised hundreds of thousands of cameras.
 Verkada suffered a breach exposing 150,000+ live camera feeds.
 Default credentials, unpatched firmware, and flat network architectures create attack surfaces that adversaries actively exploit.